kent64/blog/content/posts/2021-01-04-dataset-of-academic-performance-evolution/index.markdown

 </div>

+  - ENG\_S11 visually looks to not follow a normal distribution and it could be an interesting variable to investigate.

-Assessing them for normality and assessing other qualities if not continuous:
+Next we assess them for normality and assessing other qualities if not continuous:

 ### Mathematics (MAT\_S11)